GoogleCloudPlatform/customer-experience-modernization/README.md

 - Dataset: gs://csm-solution-dataset/persona6/argolis_vertexai_search_products_manuals.jsonl

 ## Firestore Setup
-Firestore datasets are used by Persona 5
+Firestore datasets are used by Persona 1 (website reviews) and Persona 5 (conversations, reviews and customer information)

 ### Create a Firestore in Native mode database
 If this is a new project, you need to create a Firestore database instance.